-As most students applying for undergraduate studies at art universities and colleges in the U.K., Germany and other European countries need to take foundation courses offered by such universities and colleges before formal admission, to provide students with flexibility and convenience, and as an extension to our portfolio training services, since 2021, we have developed foundation courses recognized by certain overseas art universities and colleges that allow students to fulfill such requirements locally in China.
-As of the date of this annual report, our foundation courses have been recognized by eight overseas universities, including Bath Spa University, Bournemouth University, De Montfort University, Kingston School of Art of Kingston University, Manchester Metropolitan University, Nottingham Trent University, Teesside University and Winchester School of Art of University of Southampton.
+As most students applying for undergraduate studies at art universities and colleges in the U.K. and other European countries need to take foundation courses offered by such universities and colleges before formal admission, to provide students with flexibility and convenience, and as an extension to our portfolio training services, since 2021, we have developed foundation courses recognized by certain overseas art universities and colleges that allow students to fulfill such requirements locally in China.
+As of the date of this annual report, our foundation courses have been recognized by 10 overseas universities, including Bath Spa University, Bournemouth University, De Montfort University, Kingston School of Art of Kingston University, Manchester Metropolitan University, Nottingham Trent University, Teesside University, Winchester School of Art of University of Southampton, Middlesex University and Raffles College of Higher Education (Singapore).